learn-co-curriculum/phase-4-intro-to-deploying/README.md

 browser?

-For starters, there's your _environment setup_: you could be running on OSX, or WLS, or Linux; you'll need to have a recent version of Ruby installed; you'll need Git for version control; and a few other system dependencies.
+For starters, there's your _environment setup_: you could be running on OSX, or WSL, or Linux; you'll need to have a recent version of Ruby installed; you'll need Git for version control; and a few other system dependencies.

 There are also all of your _application dependencies_: the code specific to